emmt/ConvexSets.jl/README.md

 ## Boxed sets

-Boxed sets are simple convex sets implementing separable lower and/or bounds for the variables.
+Boxed sets are simple convex sets implementing separable lower and/or upper bounds for the variables.
 A boxed set is built as follows:

 ``` julia
 box = BoxedSet(lo, hi)